Prosecutors: Man’s hatred was behind Minnesota mosque attack

 Hari has pleaded not guilty to multiple civil rights and hate crimes, including damaging property because of its religious character, forcibly obstructing the free exercise of religious beliefs, conspiracy to commit felonies with fire and explosives, using a destructive device in a crime of violence, and possessing an unregistered destructive device.

-Several men were gathered at Dar al-Farooq Islamic Center for early morning prayers on Aug.
+Several men were gathered at Dar al-Farooq for early morning prayers on Aug.
 5, 2017, when a pipe bomb was thrown through the window of an imam’s office.
 A seven-month investigation led authorities to Clarence, Illinois, a rural community about 120 miles (190 kilometers) south of Chicago, where Hari and his co-defendants lived.

 Prosecutors said Hari - the leader of an anti-government group called the White Rabbits - came up with the plan for the attack.
 It’s not clear how the White Rabbits became aware of Dar al-Farooq, but the mosque in the Minneapolis suburb of Bloomington was in headlines in the years before the attack: Some young people from Minnesota who traveled to Syria to join the Islamic State group had worshipped there.
 Mosque leaders were never accused of any wrongdoing.